rajivransom/REACT-/Ignition/Readme.md

 **EVERYTHING WE CAN GENERATE IN SERVER SHOULD BE PUT IN GIT IGNORE**

-**BROWSERLIST** IS THE PACKAGE THAT MAKES THE APP WORK FOR DIFFERENT VERSIONS OF THE BROWSER,
+**BROWSERLIST** IS THE PACKAGE THAT MAKES THE APP WORK FOR DIFFERENT VERSIONS OF THE BROWSER, **
+Tree shaking** is a term commonly used within a JavaScript context to describe the removal of dead code